awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 If you enabled private hostnames when you created your VPC endpoint, you do not need to specify the VPC endpoint URL in your CLI commands or application configuration\.
 The standard AWS KMS DNS hostname \(https://kms\.*<region>*\.amazonaws\.com\) resolves to your VPC endpoint\.
 The AWS CLI and SDKs use this hostname by default, so you can begin using the VPC endpoint without changing anything in your scripts and application\.

 To use private hostnames, the` enableDnsHostnames` and `enableDnsSupport` attributes of your VPC must be set to true\.
-To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) API\.
+To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) operation\.

 ## Using a VPC Endpoint in a Policy Statement<a name="vpce-policy"></a>